Volunteer in a Kindergarten or Care Center Abroad

 You can work with children in a Kindergarten setting in Belize, Cambodia, China, Costa Rica, Ecuador, Ethiopia, Fiji, Kenya, Mexico, Mongolia, Morocco, Peru, Philippines, Samoa, Senegal, Sri Lanka, Tanzania, Thailand, Togo, and Vietnam.

 Care Centers are similar to what you might consider a day care in the US.
 They provide education and a safe, nurturing space for children to spend the day while their parents are working.
 Most of these placements are either provided to the community for free or for a small fee to cover the cost of meals and staff at the center.

 Children at a Care Center can span a wide range of ages.
 In many cases, you’ll work with younger children (2-6 years old) throughout the day and older children (7-14) in the afternoons once they are out of school.
 You’ll often have a specific schedule to follow and targeted activities to take part in.
 However, volunteers that can take initiative and engage the children in new, valuable activities are always appreciated!

-Work specifically in Care Centers can be done in Argentina, Bangladesh, Belize, Bolivia, Cambodia, Costa Rica, Ethiopia, Ghana, Jamaica, Kenya, Madagascar, Mexico, Morocco, Nepal, Peru, Philippines, Romania, Samoa, Senegal, South Africa, Sri Lanka, Tanzania, Thailand, and Togo.
+Work specifically in Care Centers can be done in Argentina, Belize, Bolivia, Cambodia, Costa Rica, Ethiopia, Ghana, Jamaica, Kenya, Madagascar, Mexico, Morocco, Nepal, Peru, Philippines, Romania, Samoa, Senegal, South Africa, Sri Lanka, Tanzania, Thailand, and Togo.

 Check out some stories from our former Care volunteers to get a better sense of what it is like to volunteer in a Kindergarten or Care Center.